apache/arrow/docs/source/python/integration/python_r.rst

     $ pip install rpy2-arrow

-``rpy2-arrow`` implements converters from PyArrow objects to R Arrow objects, this is done without occurring into any data copy cost as it relies on the C Data interface.
+``rpy2-arrow`` implements converters from PyArrow objects to R Arrow objects, this is done without incurring any data copy cost as it relies on the C Data interface.

-To pass to ``addthree`` a PyArrow array our ``addthree.py`` needs to be modified to enable ``rpy2-arrow`` converters and then pass the PyArrow array:
+To pass to the ``addthree`` function a PyArrow array, our ``addthree.py`` file needs to be modified to enable ``rpy2-arrow`` converters and then pass the PyArrow array:

 .. code-block:: python